michael2012z/BitBible/markdown/KJV/files/Ps.md

 ## Psalms 57

-1. To the chief Musician, Al–taschith, Michtam of David, when he fled from Saul in the cave.Be merciful unto me, O God, be merciful unto me: for my soul trusteth in thee: yea, in the shadow of thy wings will I make my refuge, until these calamities be overpast.Al–taschith: or, Destroy notMichtam: or, A golden Psalm
+1. To the chief Musician, Al–taschith, Michtam of David, when he fled from Saul in the cave.Be merciful unto me, O God, be merciful unto me: for my soul trusteth in thee: yea, in the shadow of thy wings will I make my refuge, until these calamities be overpast.

 2. I will cry unto God most high; unto God that performeth all things for me.

 3. He shall send from heaven, and save me from the reproach of him that would swallow me up.
 Selah.
-God shall send forth his mercy and his truth.from the…: or, he reproacheth him that
+God shall send forth his mercy and his truth.

 4. My soul is among lions: and I lie even among them that are set on fire, even the sons of men, whose teeth are spears and arrows, and their tongue a sharp sword.